 Sail The Fjords

-A sailboat ride is the best way to see Svalbard’s stunning fjords, glaciers and sensational wildlife.
-Think walruses, arctic foxes, whales, seals, and mabe polar bears.
+A sailboat ride is the best way to see Svalbard’s stunning fjords, glaciers, and sensational wildlife.
+Think walruses, arctic foxes, whales, seals, and maybe polar bears.

 Pyramiden Ghost Town

-Listed by National Geographic as one of the world’s 10 best ghost , Pyradmiden is a former Soviet town and a fascinating trip back to the 80’s when it was formerly occupied.
+Listed by National Geographic as one of the world’s 10 best ghosts, Pyradmiden is a former Soviet town and a fascinating trip back to the 80’s when it was formerly occupied.

 In the summer months, the area around Longyearbyen is surrounded by stunning mountains to explore.